 In a nutshell, the amount of time negative information will remain on your credit report depends on the type of negative information, and on how you addressed it in the first place.

 This post will detail the time it takes for consumers to break free from their negative credit history.
 A rule of thumb — the older the negative item, the less of an impact it will have on your credit score.
 A three-year-old debt, for example, will affect your score less than a three-month-old collection.

 To break down the specifics, the following is a list of seven types of negative information one might find on their credit report, and how long it takes for consumers to wipe their slate clean in each category:

-- Chapter 13 bankruptcy indicates that some of the consumer's debt is repaid, and will disappear from the credit report after seven years from the filing date.
-Chapter 7 bankruptcy, however, indicates that none of the debt is repaid; and therefore, it will remain on the consumer's credit report for 10 years from the filing date.
+- Chapter 13 bankruptcy indicates that some of the consumer's debt is repaid, and may disappear from the credit report after seven years from the filing date.
+Chapter 7 bankruptcy, however, indicates that none of the debt is repaid; and therefore, it will could remain on the consumer's credit report for 10 years from the filing date.

 Are There Alternatives to Waiting for Negative Information to Disappear from My Credit Report?

 While there's no surefire way to eliminate negative information from your credit report without simply waiting it out, you can certainly try.
 These three strategies are known to work under certain circumstances: